PaddlePaddle/docs/docs/design/phi/design_en.md

 #### 1.1.5 The adaptation of the new inference Runtime design 'infrt'

-Inference team designed a new runtime 'infrt'.
+Inference team designed a new runtime `infrt`.
 It is expected to unify the execution system of Paddle-Inference and Paddle-Lite.
 It is necessary to directly call the operators in the PHI operator library jointly built this time.
-Therefore, the adaptation to 'infrt' needs to be considered in the design.
-(Currently the 'infrt' project is temporarily on hold).
+Therefore, the adaptation to `infrt` needs to be considered in the design.
+(Currently the `infrt` project is temporarily on hold).

 #### 1.1.6 Op and Kernel parameter normalization

 The Python 2.0 API project in 2020 standardized the argument list of the Paddle Python-side API, making it concise, easy to use, and standard.
 However, due to cost considerations, the argument list at the Op level was not standardized, so there will be many early developed operators that differ greatly in arguments from the Python API.
-For example, conv op, the Python API has only 8 arguments, but the corresponding C++ Conv Op has 30+ arguments.
+For example, `conv` op, the Python API has only 8 arguments, but the corresponding C++ `Conv` Op has 30+ arguments.
 API and Op are essentially the same layer of concepts, both are descriptions of an operation, and the arguments should be consistent.
 In order to solve this problem, 'the operator definition enhancement project' was launched, and the declarations of 'AsExtra' and 'AsQuant' were added to some unnecessary arguments, but the problem was not fundamentally solved, which is what the construction of the PHI operator library hopes to solve.

 We hope to be able to achieve the same three-layer arguments of Python API -> Op(C++ API) -> Kernel API, so that the overall structure is clear, and the reuse relationship of each layer is clear enough.
 Maintaining a set of official Python API documents can basically satisfy the common reference requirements of the three-tier API, no longer focus on maintaining additional document systems and reduce maintenance costs.